 Let’s be honest, none of us really like criticism.
-We accept it and, if we are smart, we learn from it but even those of us with thick skin cringe when someone gives us words that we don’t want to hear or a judgement on something that we say or do.
+We accept it and, if we are smart, we learn from it.
+However, even those of us with thick skin cringe when someone gives us words that we don’t want to hear or a judgement on something that we say or do.
 And if adults hate criticism just imagine how it makes children feel!
-Of course kids do things that are wrong and make mistakes that need to be corrected.
-They need to learn from their mistakes, and learn how to take direction as well, but I am a strong believer that there is a big difference in parenting between criticism and providing feedback to children.
+Of course, kids do things that are wrong and make mistakes that need to be corrected.
+They need to learn from their mistakes, and learn how to take direction as well.
+This is where respect verses fear in parenting comes in.
+I am a strong believer that there is a big difference in parenting between criticism and providing feedback to children.
+The delivery of your opinion can inspire results based on respect or fear.
+There is a big difference.

 Positive feedback is a cornerstone of success.
 Smart leaders in the business world, the artistic community, and sports circles know how to use feedback to achieve goals and motivate those around them.
 Think about the boss who commends your 80% success rate on sales instead of complaining about the 20% that you didn’t convert.
 The voice coaches who brags about your overall fantastic performance instead of pointing out the one note that you missed.
 The basketball coach who applauds your great offensive output instead of yelling at you about your horrible defense.
 All of these examples are ways to make someone feel confident and strong first before addressing specific flaws or mistakes.
 A stronger person is always better at handling problems.